Marcus Trescothick: Later county career

 Trescothick continued his career with Somerset into 2009, having received a benefit year from his county, as well as a new stand in his name.
-During his benefit year he averaged 46.59 in the 4-day game, including three centuries, and he started 2009 with 52 against Warwickshire.
-It was also announced on 20 April 2009 that Trescothick has become a patron of Anxiety UK, following the revelations of his biography.
+During his benefit year, he averaged 46.59 in the 4-day game, including three centuries, and he started 2009 with 52 against Warwickshire.
+It was also announced on 20 April 2009 that Trescothick has become a patron of Anxiety UK, following the revelations of his autobiography.
 As the season progressed, Trescothick found success in all forms of the game.
-On 1 June, he scored 69 from 47 balls as part of a 129-partnership with Craig Kieswetter against Glamorgan; on 3 June he scored 52 against Worcestershire; he was stumped five short of his second Championship century of the season against Lancashire; and then scored 78 against Yorkshire on 14 June.
+On 1 June, he scored 69 from 47 balls as part of a 129-partnership with Craig Kieswetter against Glamorgan; on 3 June, he scored 52 against Worcestershire; he was stumped five short of his second Championship century of the season against Lancashire and then scored 78 against Yorkshire on 14 June.
 By 16 June, he had scored a hundred apiece in the Friends Provident Trophy and the County Championship, both with averages in the high 50s.
 On 31 July, he became the first player in the country to accrue 1,000 first-class runs in the 2009 season during the 1st innings of the County Championship match against Nottinghamshire.
 He also performed well in the one day arena, taking Somerset to the final of the Twenty20 championship while continuing to reject any suggestions of returning for the final Test of the 2009 Ashes series.
 He finished the season as the leading run scorer in the County Championship, scoring 1,817 runs.
 With the departure of Justin Langer, Trescothick was named as Somerset captain from 2010 onwards.

-"Being made captain is a huge honour for me, particularly as I am Keynsham-born and have been associated with the club since my school days...
-I've been a player for 17 years and I believe the time is right for me to take on the role.
-I am really looking forward to the challenge."

 Trescothick was also named Most Valuable Player by the Professional Cricketers' Association for his 2,934 runs in all competitions in the 2009 season, 1,745 of these in the County Championship.
 Over the winter he starred in a short film to promote Somerset, commissioned by inward investment agency Into Somerset.